BBC Special Reports – Fertility

 The storytelling process behind our work

 These three distinct parts, intuition, a storytelling process and the language of film, each have their own skillset.
 Intuition is probably a little different — It’s what makes our stories unique.
 It allows us to see the stories that may not be so obvious to others.
 It’s about being able to ask the right questions and probe deeper into the story.
 Its having a perspective that is guided by how we, as filmmakers, see and comprehend the world.
-And that perspective is rigorously tested through a structured storytelling process called Muse, and these outcomes influence our visual, lighting and sound design.
+And that perspective is rigorously tested through a structured storytelling process, which influences our visual, lighting and sound design.
 Everything matters in a film project and I’d like to take you on a journey by deconstructing one of our films.

 On the 2nd and 3rd of November 2016, we had a strand of two short films broadcast on BBC television.
 Russell Sheath, a close friend and filmmaker, asked about a collaboration in making two films regarding infertility.
 We jumped at the opportunity!
 The first step was to gain an understanding about the possible stories we could tell.
 Russell did the all of the research and collated all the relevant details.
 He also focused on finding the right people who were willing to open up and to talk about their deeply personal experiences with infertility.
 It took time and countless number of phone calls.
 Over two months, Russell spoke to a number of charities, which in turn put him touch with other people, who again put him touch with others, and it’s almost impossible to recall the chain of who put who in contact.
 Russell and I conversed constantly throughout this period.
 We talked about the potential Hearts of our stories (the lead characters) and this often resulted in more phone calls to dig deeper.
 This is what it means to really “listen” and let the story move you, before you move the story.
 By the time we were ready to film the stories, Russell had developed a very high level of trust with the people whom we were going to film.
 This rapport building cannot be underestimated and it was critical for the stories we were going to tell.